-If you expect to use your bridge implementation on an id property (ie annotated with @DocumentId), you need to use a slightly extended version of stringBridge named TwoWayStringBridge.
+If you expect to use your bridge implementation on an id property (ie annotated with @DocumentId), you need to use a slightly extended version of StringBridge named TwoWayStringBridge.
 Hibernate Search needs to read the string representation of the identifier and generate the object out of it.
-There is not difference in the way the @FieldBridge annotation is used.
+There is no difference in the way the @FieldBridge annotation is used.

-Example 4.15.
+Example 4.16.
 Implementing a TwoWayStringBridge which can for example be used for id properties

-''' public class PaddedIntegerBridge implements TwoWayStringBridge, ParameterizedBridge { public static String PADDING_PROPERTY = "padding"; private int padding = 5; //default public void setParameterValues(Map parameters) { Object padding = parameters.get( PADDING_PROPERTY ); if (padding != null) this.padding = (Integer) padding; public String objectToString(Object object) { String rawInteger = ( (Integer) object ).toString(); if (rawInteger.length() > padding) throw new IllegalArgumentException( "Try to pad on a number too big" ); StringBuilder paddedInteger = new StringBuilder( ); for ( int padIndex = rawInteger.length() ; padIndex < padding ; padIndex++ ) { paddedInteger.append('0'); return paddedInteger.append( rawInteger ).toString(); } public Object stringToObject(String stringValue) { return new Integer(stringValue); } //id property @Document Td @FieldBridge(impl = PaddedIntegerBridge.class, params = @Parameter(name="padding", value="10") private Integer id; '''
+'''

+PaddedIntegerBridge

+implements

+TwoWayStringBridge,

+public

+class

+ParameterizedBridge {

+public static String PADDING_PROPERTY = "padding";

+private int padding = 5; //default

+public void setParameterValues(Map parameters) {

+Object padding = parameters.get( PADDING_PROPERTY );

+if (padding != null) this.padding = (Integer) padding;

+}

+public String objectToString(Object object) {

+String rawInteger = ( (Integer) object ).toString();

+if (rawInteger.length() > padding)

+throw new IllegalArgumentException( "Try to pad on a number too big" );

+StringBuilder paddedInteger = new StringBuilder( );

+for ( int padIndex = rawInteger.length() ; padIndex < padding ; padIndex

+++ ) {

+paddedInteger.append('0');

+}

+return paddedInteger.append( rawInteger ).toString();

+}

+public Object stringToObject(String stringValue) {

+return new Integer(stringValue);

+}

+}

+'''